ussooraj/M-PACT/README.md

     Documents are filtered based on fast, rule-based checks defined in the configuration (e.g., minimum word count, Malayalam character ratio).

 4.  **LLM Semantic Scoring**
-    If enabled, the documents that passed pre-filtering are scored by a Language Model for semantic coherence, fluency, and logical consistency.
+    If enabled, the documents that passed pre-filtering are scored by a Language Model for semantic coherence, fluency and logical consistency.

 5.  **Final Filtering and Deduplication**
     -   Documents are filtered based on the `score_threshold` from the LLM.